Rodney Weston: Biography

 Weston was born in Saint John, New Brunswick, the son of Lester and Phyllis Weston.
 He was a post-secondary student at New Brunswick Community College.

 Weston owned and operated a gas station and also was a trucking contractor as well as chief of the St. Martins Volunteer Fire Department.

 Weston entered public life in his service as deputy mayor for St. Martins.

-From 1999 until 2003 New Brunswick general election, Weston represented the riding of Saint John-Fundy in the Legislative Assembly of New Brunswick as a Progressive Conservative member, and was Minister of Agriculture, Fisheries & Aquaculture from 2001 to 2003.
-In 2003 he lost his bid for re-election.
-He was then named chief of staff for the province's premier, Bernard Lord.
+Weston ran to represent the riding of Saint John-Fundy in the Legislative Assembly of New Brunswick as a Progressive Conservative member in the 1995 New Brunswick general election, coming second to Liberal incumbent Stuart Jamieson.
+He defeated Jamieson in 1999 and was Minister of Agriculture, Fisheries & Aquaculture from 2001 to 2003.
+In 2003, Jamieson defeated Weston when he ran for re-election.
+After the election, the province's premier, Bernard Lord, hired him as his chief of staff.

 In his first foray into federal politics, in 2008, Weston was elected as Conservative MP for the electoral district of Saint John, defeating incumbent Liberal Paul Zed.
-He was re-elected in 2011 but in the wake of the Duffy affair did not hold his seat, now renamed Saint John—Rothesay, when at the 2015 Canadian federal election the Liberal Party of Canada won every seat east of Quebec; Weston personally lost to Wayne Long.
+He was re-elected in 2011 but did not hold his seat, in the now renamed Saint John—Rothesay, when at the 2015 Canadian federal election the Liberal Party of Canada won every seat east of Quebec.
+Weston personally lost to challenger Wayne Long, a business figure in Saint John.

-Weston ran in Saint John—Rothesay again in the 2019 Canadian federal election but again came second to Long.
+Weston ran in Saint John—Rothesay again in 2019 but was not elected, coming second behind Long.